 - Infection.
-If part of the cervical spine becomes infected, then inflammation could cause neck pain.
-One example would be meningitis.
+If part of the cervical spine becomes infected, inflammation could cause neck pain.
+One example is meningitis.

-- Myofascial pain.
+- Myofascial pain syndrome.
 This chronic condition has trigger points, which result from achy muscles and surrounding connective tissues, typically in the upper back or neck.
-Trigger points can be chronically painful or only painful to the touch.
+Trigger points can be chronically painful or acutely tender to the touch.
 The pain might stay in one spot or it can be referred pain that spreads to/from another area in the body.

 - Fibromyalgia.
 Fibromyalgia is hard to diagnose, but it typically involves pain in the muscles, tendons, and ligaments in several areas of the body, including in the neck.

 - Spinal tumor.
-A tumor, such as from cancer, could develop in the cervical spine and press against a nerve.
-These types of tumors more commonly occur as cancer that has started in another part of the body metastasizes.
+A tumor, such as from cancer, could develop in the cervical spine and damage tissues or press against a nerve.

 - Spondylolisthesis.
 This condition occurs when one vertebra slips over the one below it.
-It can be due to a tiny fracture in the vertebra, or possibly from advanced disc degeneration, or ligament laxity.
+It can be due to a tiny fracture in the vertebra, ligament laxity, or possibly from advanced disc degeneration.

 Risk Factors for Developing Neck Pain